 Eugene walked ahead of their group, keeping his head level as they went.
 He could feel the stares of the passerbys as he moved.
 In someway, this felt like a joke.
 He half-expected VRGE to prank them with another version of Escape the Room in less than an hour.

 The purple group melded into one orderly unit by the front.
-There were about thirteen people standing there waiting.
+There were about ten people standing there waiting.
 Some of them were prolific, others were not.
 Eugene kept his thoughts to himself as the door finally slid open to the sides.
 He could feel every eye on their group as they proceeded forward.
 They were trying to get a feel for what the console looked like.
 Unfortunately for them, the door closed shut as soon as the last of their group entered in.